ankumar/architecture/README.md

 # Quality Attributes

-Design Company as a System with full Observability.
+Design Company as a System with Full Observability.

 A Model - https://www.adaptivecapacitylabs.com/blog/2019/01/30/human-cognitive-work-happens-above-the-line/.